Latakia, Syria: What to pack, what to wear, and when to go [2023]

 Empty Lighthouse is a reader-supported site.
 This article may contain affiliate links to Amazon and other sites.
 We earn a commission on purchases made through these links.

 Ready to pack for Latakia, Syria?
-If you're planning to go to Latakia, I've got some important information about when to go, what to wear, and what to pack.
+If you're planning to go to Latakia, I have some important information about when to go, what to wear, and what to pack.

 Contents